Tinder/Layout/README.md

 Documentation is viewable in Xcode by selecting `Build Documentation` from the `Product` menu, or online at: https://tinder.github.io/Layout

+And a quick reference guide is available at: https://tinder.github.io/Layout/cheatsheet

 ## Related Tools

 Layout is an alternative solution to other open source Auto Layout libraries, such as: